Annual Report of Water Activities in the CPNRD View Report

 |Cooperative Hydrology Study (COHYST)

-In 1997, Nebraska Governor Ben Nelson and governors of Wyoming and Colorado signed the Platte River Recovery Implementation Program (PRRIP) with the U.S. Dept. of Interior.
+In 1997, Nebraska Governor Ben Nelson and the governors of Wyoming & Colorado signed the Platte River Recovery Implementation Program (PRRIP) with the U.S. Dept. of Interior.
 Questions arose about potential impacts on activities along the Platte and it was apparent that data wasn’t available to use.
 With funding from a Nebraska Environmental Trust grant, CPNRD and a coalition of state and local agencies, water, and environmental organizations developed the Cooperative Hydrology Study (COHYST).
-It improves the understanding of the hydrological and geological conditions in the Basin and provides scientifically supportable databases, analyses, and detailed computer groundwater models to more accurately identify and quantify the relationship between the Platte River and adjacent groundwater resource.
+It improves the understanding of the hydrological & geological conditions in the Basin and provides scientifically supportable databases, analyses, and detailed computer groundwater models to more accurately identify and quantify the relationship between the Platte River and adjacent groundwater resource.
 It also provides valuable information necessary to develop a plan to address "new depletions" to flows in the central stretch of the Platte River.
 The Study assists Nebraska in several avenues: to meet its obligation under PRRIP to analyze proposed activities, assists NRDs along the Platte River in providing appropriate regulation & management, provides a basis to develop policy and procedures related to ground/surface water, and helps analyze other programs.
-NET awarded $500,000 the first year and $450,000 the second/third-year intents.
-Groundwater models were completed in 2004 and peer reviewed by Eagle Resources of North Carolina.
-A team of senior hydrologists were responsible for the design and to supervise the database as it was developed.
 COHYST computer databases quantify existing groundwater use, river data, and aquifer data in the Platte River Basin.
 The databases are used to develop regional computer models to provide a better understanding of the groundwater flow system, the inter-relationships between ground & surface water, geology of the region, and other characteristics of the groundwater aquifer.

-COHYST groundwater models estimate changes in stream flow as a result of new irrigated acres between1997-2005.
-Changes in stream flow were made for reaches of the Platte River above Elm Creek, NE using a 50-year average.
-The reach changes were subdivided by NRD area– see chart.
-The estimates are used in the Platte River Basin plan as targets for stream flow depletions needed to be offset to get back to 1997 level of development.
-COHYST 2010 built on the existing COHYST databases & models.
-The study included $616,800 in NET funding over 2 years and a smaller COHYST area that covers the Platte River from Lewellen, NE, on the North Platte and Julesburg, CO, on the South Platte downstream to Duncan, NE, on the Platte mainstream.
+COHYST groundwater models estimate changes in streamflow as a result of new irrigated acres between1997-2005.
+Changes in streamflow were made for reaches of the Platte River above Elm Creek, NE using a 50-year average.
+The reach changes were subdivided by NRD area.
+Estimates are used in the Platte River Basin plan as targets for streamflow depletions needed to be offset to get back to 1997 level of development.

 |Groundwater Quantity Management Plan